 Bank feeds automatically import transactions from your bank account into your FreeAgent account.
-There are two kinds of bank feeds - Open Banking bank feeds and third-party provider bank feeds.
+Here's how to enable our two kinds of bank feeds: Open Banking bank feeds and third-party provider bank feeds.

 Instead of downloading and uploading electronic statements, you can pull your bank transactions into FreeAgent automatically through a bank feed.
 There are two types of bank feeds in FreeAgent: Open Banking bank feeds, which connect directly to your bank, and bank feeds delivered by our third-party provider.
 The setup process for both is largely the same; follow the steps below to find out which type of feed is available to you.